Shin. — v. 161-168.

-It wasn’t the fang-baring that caused a reaction in me, it was the bite.
+It was the bite that caused me to react.
 Teeth puncturing my skin.
 The betrayal of my best intentions toward her.
-It hurt not only my broken, bleeding skin, it hurt my best feelings toward her.
-I don’t remember ever going near her again because I’d learned something of her character: she was an old dog with a short temper and a very short memory of who I was.
+It hurt my best feelings toward her.
+I don’t remember ever approaching (or liking) her again because I’d learned something of her character: she was an old dog with a short temper and a very short memory of who I was.

-Shin is a prayer to God concerning betrayal from the closest kind.
-The psalmist turns to God and cries out the pain of having been bitten by one who should have known better–a shepherd-pastor, a teacher, an official in the position of protecting from injustice.
-We are people who can take threats into account in quiet consideration, but once we are bitten we cry out.
-It isn’t just the pain of being bitten, it is the heart-cry of betrayal.
-If one we trusted has bitten us, who then is left to be trusted?
+Shin is a prayer to God concerning betrayal of the closest kind.
+The psalmist faces God with the pain of having been bitten by one who should have known better (e.g., a shepherd-pastor, a teacher, a parent or child, an intimate friend, an official in the position of protecting from injustice).
+We can take threats in quiet consideration, but once we are bitten we cry out our betrayal.
+Who, then, can be trusted?
 It is at this crisis point, this intersection between faith and distrust, that my faith can be shaken.
 What I do at this point determines the quality of my faith.

-At just such a time as our personal suffering and especially unjust suffering, we have a choice: what do I want the yield from this incident to be?
+At just such a time as my own personal suffering and especially unjust suffering, I have a choice: what do I want the yield from this incident to be?
 What outcome is most important?
-The stability of the word of God allows us the freedom to think beyond our personal affront and to think long-term about the benefit such suffering can have.
-We all want to know our suffering has meaning.
-Our suffering can have meaning.
 My injustice and suffering can be the catalyst for good in me and for others, or it can destroy me and others through bitterness, fear, hatred and rage and murderous intent.

 Daily Opportunities.
 Have I suffered to the point of Corrie ten Boom who lost her family and watched her sister die in the German Ravensbruck concentration camp?
-No, the only affronts I have suffered have been against my sense of self-righteousness, my comfort, or my security in this world.
+Normally, the only affronts I suffer are against my sense of self-righteousness, my comfort, or my security in this world.

 We love simply because Christ loved us and sent His Son to remove all fear from our hearts.
 We don’t need to self-protect; He is our protection.
 We don’t have to hate all dogs simply because of having been bitten by one.
 We just keep loving.

 The Power of God.
-The final point that the psalmist makes is that we can’t do this without the power of God in us, alive and active in clean vessels.
+The final point in Shin is that we can’t do this without the power of God in us.
 He doesn’t try to achieve heroics of self-denial on his own; it is utterly impossible.
 All such self-effort distorts and perverts to the same level of intrigue in the end (Jeremiah 17:9-10).
 Only Christ’s pure love in us will keep us from such perversion of soul and motive (Proverbs 3:5-6).
-So we lay it out before Him and ask Him to love through us.
+So we lay our case before Him in thanks to Him who loved us first, and ask Him to love through us.

 Father in heaven, you see my soul and the many affronts, big and small, that I face in a single day.
-Mostly I am unclean.
-I can’t claim to be perfectly righteous.
-There are always areas that I may have inadvertently precipitated the problems.
-I ask you to reveal to me my sin and help me to own up to it honestly and frankly without fear of recourse or shame; help me to see confession as a noble act and follow your own leadership example of self-forgetfulness.
+I am unclean.
+I am not righteous.
+I often inadvertently precipitate the problems.
+I ask you to reveal to me my sin and help me to own up to it honestly and frankly without fear of recourse or shame.
+Help me to see confession as a noble act and follow you in sacrificial grace.
 But there are times, Lord, and you know them, when I am unjustly accused or betrayed.
 Take my heart, Father, and heal the wound.
 Give me a higher perspective than my own limited understanding.
 Help me see the needs of others even in this and help me to stand, not weakly, but in your strength to love and to rise above in all gentleness, for you are very near (Phil 4:6).
 Help me to be brave where I am so very tired.
 Make this an opportunity to share your incredible love and forgiveness.
 Thank you for the sure truth of your Word.
 In the name of Jesus, our Word of Truth, so let it be.